Financial Planning

 If you share a desire to help those in need through charitable giving, why not take advantage of some tax-savvy strategies along the way?

 A charitable donation plan can help maximize your impact and minimize your end-of-year taxes.
-It’s a great way to give back to causes or your community while saving a little for yourself or other philanthropic ventures.
+It’s a great way to give back to causes or your community while saving some for yourself or other philanthropic ventures.
 One way to achieve this mutually beneficial outcome is through a qualified charitable distribution.

 But what is a QCD, and what’s the tax benefit of using one?

 A QCD transfers funds directly from your individual retirement account to an eligible charity.
-These donation funds aren’t included in your taxable income, and they also count toward your required minimum distribution (which begin at age 72 for those born in 1950 or earlier, age 73 for those born between 1951-1959 and age 75 for those born in 1960 or later).
+This allows you, as a donor, to make a charitable contribution directly from your IRA, which can provide significant tax advantages.
+These IRA distributions that were given to the charity aren't included in your taxable income and they also count toward your required minimum distribution (which begin at age 73 for those born from 1951 through 1959 or age 75 for those born in 1960 or later).
 As a result, you could avoid being placed in a higher tax bracket, reducing your overall liability at the end of the year.
+This tax-saving strategy can provide significant tax relief for taxpayers who are required to take RMDs.
 Keep in mind, taking an RMD does not always result in being placed in a higher tax bracket, but if that’s the case for you, a QCD could benefit you.

 Whether you’re gift planning for the first time, or you’re looking for more ways to save on taxes, an IRA QCD is an excellent way to make a charitable contribution.